National Survey of Fishing, Hunting, and Wildlife-Associated Recreation

-The National Survey of Fishing, Hunting, and Wildlife-Associated Recreation (Survey) is a comprehensive and long-standing survey sponsored by the U.S. Fish and Wildlife Service since 1955.
+The National Survey of Fishing, Hunting, and Wildlife-Associated Recreation is a comprehensive and long-standing survey sponsored by the United States Fish and Wildlife Service since 1955.
 It is among the oldest and most detailed ongoing recreational surveys in the United States.

-The Survey collects extensive data on the number of participants in fishing, hunting, and wildlife watching activities in the U.S., including their frequency of participation and expenditure.
+The survey collects extensive data on the number of participants in fishing, hunting, and wildlife watching activities in the U.S., including their frequency of participation and expenditure.
 This data is crucial for understanding trends and informing policy decisions related to natural resource management.

 The most recent survey was conducted in 2022, providing updated insights into the participation and economic impact of these recreational activities.

 Data Collected

-The Survey collects information on the number of anglers, hunters, and wildlife watchers; how often they participate; and how much they spend on their activities in the United States.
+The survey collects information on the number of anglers, hunters, and wildlife watchers; how often they participate; and how much they spend on their activities in the United States.

 2022

 The 2022 survey operated the same as in previous years by focusing on the participation and expenditures by persons 16 years of age and older.
 However, data was also collected for wildlife-related recreation by persons 6-15 years of age in 2021.
 The findings in the survey revealed that "39.9 million people fished, 14.4 million hunted, and 148.3 million participated in at least one type of wildlife-watching activity including observing, feeding, or photographing fish and other wildlife in the United States,”.
 It is advised against directly comparing the results from the 2022 survey to the results from any other years due to changes in methodology and questions asked.